OFTEC's trade association at work

 Influencing technical legislation

 Regulations around the design and use of heating equipment are vital to our industry.
-We work closely with our members and a wide range of agencies to set and review appropriate standards for oil heating equipment manufacture, installation and servicing.
-Our Main Technical Group meets regularly and provides a vital forum for technical discussion.
+We work closely with our members and a wide range of agencies to set and review appropriate standards for liquid fuel heating equipment manufactures, and installation and servicing technicians.
+Our Main Technical Group meets regularly and provides a vital forum for technical discussion, which includes both up and coming changes as well as informing on current matters that affect the sector.

-On behalf of our members we respond to all government and industry consultations about oil heating and cooking that relate to the UK and its dependant territories and the Republic of Ireland.
-Also, through Eurofuel, we respond to European Commission consultations on heating (see below).
+On behalf of our members we respond to all government and industry consultations about liquid fuel heating and cooking that relate to the UK, its dependant territories, and the Republic of Ireland.
+Also, through our relationship with Eurofuel, we respond to European Commission consultations on heating (see below).

 We have close working relationships with other industry groups such as the UK and Ireland Fuel Distributors Association (UKIFDA), Energy Utilities Alliance (EUA) and Heating and Hotwater Council (HHIC).
-We also work closely with UK government departments and other industry bodies, such as the Environment Agency, Defra, BSI, HSE, BEIS and MHCLG.
-In the Republic of Ireland we work closely with SEAI and the Department of Communications, Climate Action and Environment.
+We also work closely with the UK government, the government’s of the UK’s devolved nations, and industry bodies, including DESNZ, the Environment Agency, Defra, BSI, HSE, MHCLG, and Northern Ireland Department for the Economy.
+In the Republic of Ireland, we work closely with SEAI and the Department of Communications, Climate Action and Environment.

-Significant change is coming to the heat market that will affect every aspect of the industry.
-In the UK, there is now a legal duty to be completely carbon free by 2050 while, in the Republic of Ireland, a Climate Action Plan aims to deliver 30% emissions reduction by 2030 and to develop a roadmap to carbon neutrality by 2050.
+Significant change is coming to the heat market that will affect every aspect of the sector.
+In the UK, there is a legal duty to achieve Net Zero emissions by 2050 and, while the responsibility for achieving this rests in Westminster, significant devolved powers for heating policy have been given to the governments in Scotland, Wales and Northern Ireland.
+In the Republic of Ireland, a Climate Action Plan aims to deliver 30% emissions reduction by 2030 and to develop a roadmap to carbon neutrality by 2050.

 To achieve these goals, fossil fuels such as gas, oil and coal will need to be replaced with low carbon fuels or technologies.
-Alongside the transition to low carbon fuels, huge improvements to home energy efficiency are also needed and both challenges will require significant policy interventions from government.
-Plans are currently being developed but no firm policy proposals have so far been announced.
-However, some action needs to be taken quickly, with very significant changes expected, even during the 2020s.
+Alongside the transition to low carbon fuels, huge improvements are also needed to the power grid and home energy efficiency is essential for energy preservation and lowering running costs.
+A new or reskilled workforce will also be needed.
+These challenges will require enormous investment and significant policy interventions from government.
+The UK Labour government has announced the creation of Great British Energy to drive forward work to decarbonise electricity, and a Warm Homes Plan to tackle energy efficiency and the deployment of low carbon heating technologies.
+Heating strategies have also been published by the UK devolved Nations.
+However, action needs to be taken quickly, with very significant changes needed by 2030.

 We show this commitment by:

-- Sharing information and promoting the benefits of liquid fuel heating.
+- Developing solutions, sharing information and promoting the benefits of liquid fuel heating.

-- Representing members at meetings with government advisors, officials and civil servants.
+- Representing members at meetings with MPs, ministers, government advisors, and civil servants.

 - Participating in formal industry stakeholder groups.